tidev/ti.barcode/android/documentation/index.md

 ### cancel()
 Cancels and closes the currently open capture window.

+### generateQRCode([args]) Android only
+Generates a black & white QR code bitmap as a blob.

+* content[string]: String content for QR code.
+Required.
+* size[int]: Size of the QR code, in pixels.
+QR codes are square.
+Default value is 100
+* error[string]: QR Code error correction level.
+Accepted values are "H" High - 30%, "M" Medium - 15% , "L" Low - 7%, and "Q" Quartile - 25%.
+Default value is "M"

 ## Events
 Use Ti.Barcode.addEventListener() to process the following events that are sent from the module: